-(B) At the request of the Judge or Magistrate, an attorney may be required to present identification that he or she is registered and in good standing with the Ohio Supreme Court to practice law in this state.
+- (B) At the request of the Judge or Magistrate, an attorney may be required to present identification that he or she is registered and in good standing with the Ohio Supreme Court to practice law in this state. - (C) At the request of the Judge or Magistrate, an attorney may be required to submit a legal memorandum stating why a conflict of interest does or does not exist.